jamesbrindle/YTMusicUploader/README.md

 &nbsp;
 - **This application does not send any telemetry data of any kind to its source if the 'Send Diagnostic Data' checkbox is not set'**
-- **Valid file formats are the same as YouTube Music:  .flac, .m4a, .mp3, .oga, .wma**
+- **Valid music file formats are the same as YouTube Music:  .flac, .m4a, .mp3, .oga, .wma**
+- **Valid music playlist file formats are:  .m3u, .m3u8, .wpl, .pls, .zpl**
 - **Maximum number of files you can upload to YouTube Music is 100, 000**
+- **Maximum number of playlist items YouTube Music will allow is 5,000**
-- **Maximum file size YouTube Music will allow is 300 MB** &nbsp;
+- **Maximum file size YouTube Music will allow is 300 MB**
+- **Although you have the ability to delete from YouTube Music within the app, this application is strictly a one way synchronisation app.**
+&nbsp;

 &nbsp;